-Religion The Western Gaisu worship their ancestors.
-Rituals are held during which each family cleans off its ancestral altar and spends one or two days making sacrifices, praying, and burning incense to their forefathers.
-The Western Gaisu believe they are responsible for the spiritual well-being of all those family members who have gone before them.
+What are their beliefs?
+The Western Gaisu worship their ancestors.
+Rituals are held during which each family cleans off its ancestral altar and spends one or two days making sacrifices, praying and burning incense to their forefathers.
+The Western Gaisu believe they are responsible for the spiritual well-being of all family members who have gone before them.

 About 1,000 Western Gaisu live in a few ethnically mixed villages within the northeastern part of Yongde County in western Yunnan Province.
 The Western Gaisu do not live far away from the China-Myanmar border, although they are not reported to live outside of China.
 There may be one small group in Myanmar who are related to one of the Yi groups in China, but this remains to be confirmed.
 (Source: Operation China, 2000)